-What I realized is that, by following the steps as they are laid out in a kazillion real estate blogs and home magazines, you actually walk through the energetic process that allows you to not only sell your home but make the big changes in your life that home-selling signifies.
+I’ve realized that following the steps as they are laid out in a kazillion real estate blogs and home magazines actually walks you through the energetic process that allows you to not only sell your home but make the big changes in your life that home-selling signifies.

 Let’s walk through it:

 First is the ah-ha moment when you realize that your current life, and home that houses it, just isn’t working for you anymore.

 This is a deep-breath moment.
 Moving is a big deal and putting this change in motion requires some intention.
 Simply running to the nearest real estate agency and signing a seller’s contract isn’t enough: energetically, you need to align with the idea of shedding this skin that has housed you.